image

 Located in the Mehrauli archaeological village complex in Delhi, the monument consists of two monuments that are adjacent to one other.
 One is a mosque, and the other is a tomb for Jamali and Kamali.
 Tourists and pilgrims alike throng to experience its tranquil atmosphere and pay respects to the famed Sufi saints interred here.

-Entry timings at Jamali Kamali Tomb– The site is open to visitors from 10 AM to 8 PM daily.
+Entry timings at Jamali Kamali Tomb– 7:00 AM – 5:00 PM

 Location of The Jamali Kamali Tomb- Mehrauli Archeological Park Trail, Christian Colony, Mehrauli, Delhi-110016, India.